 For the second project in Studio 2 this trimester our students were tasked with adapting an artwork from the Gallery of Modern Art in a week.
-Originally, as discussed here, I wasn’t intending on joining in the project.
+Originally I wasn’t intending on joining in the project.
 However, as soon as I saw Red Shift by Shane Cotton I immediately changed my mind.
 Red Shift caught my eye from across the room.
 That ability to grab my attention made my decision up for me.
 I would make a game based on it 🙂

 Coming up with a concept

 Adapting an artwork is something I had previously done with My Poor Retinas.
 That was quite a different scenario though.
 In that case there was also a reference videogame to work from.
 With Red Shift those additional constraints weren’t present.
 I could make, in theory, anything.

 To work out what I wanted to make I wanted to first consider the elements of the artwork that stood out to me.
 In particular:

 - The dark and threatening backdrop.
 On the left the sheer cliff face and on the right a small flock of lightly coloured birds flying as dark stormy clouds loom above them.